mlaraibyousaf/speech-emotion-recognition-sonar/Readme.md

 This repository contains our work on Speech emotion recognition using emodb dataset.
 This dataset is available here [Emo-db](http://www.emodb.bilderbar.info/download/)

 ### Prerequisites
-Linux (preferable Ubuntu LTS).
+Lnux (preferable Ubuntu LTS).
 Python2.x

 ### Installing dependencies
 *Note*: You can skip this step, if you are installing the packages.
 Dependencies are listed below and in the `requirements.txt` file.
 * h5py
 * Keras
 * scipy